 Address: 19 Ngoc Ha, Ba Dinh, Hanoi

 Ho Chi Minh Museum is one of the largest museums in Vietnam.
-It focuses primarily on the display of artifacts and documents about Ho Chi Minh’s life and people.
+It focuses primarily on displaying artifacts and documents about Ho Chi Minh’s life and people.

 Observe the architecture of One Pillar Pagoda

-As Hanoi is the center of Buddhism in Vietnam, there are several temples and pagodas that were built hundreds of years ago.
+As Hanoi is the center of Buddhism in Vietnam, several temples and pagodas were built hundreds of years ago.

-The most famous one is the One Pillar Pagoda with the lotus-shaped architecture that can be said to be the most unique in Vietnam.
+The most famous one is the One Pillar Pagoda, with the lotus-shaped architecture unique in Vietnam.

 Visit the Imperial Citadel of Thang Long

-Known as one of the most important monuments in Vietnamese relics, the Imperial Citadel of Thang Long was built by dynasties in different historical periods starting from the 7th century.
+Known as one of the most famous monuments in Vietnamese relics, the Imperial Citadel of Thang Long was built by dynasties in different historical periods starting from the 7th century.

-Thang Long Citadel area has a total area of 18,395 ha including archaeological sites of 18 Hoang Dieu and other remains such as Doan Mon, Hanoi flag tower, Dien Kinh Thien, D67 House, Bac Mon, Hau Lau, city walls and 8 gates of the Citadel built under the Nguyen Dynasty.
+Thang Long Citadel area has a total area of 18,395 ha, including archaeological sites of 18 Hoang Dieu and other remains such as Doan Mon, Hanoi flag tower, Dien Kinh Thien, D67 House, Bac Mon, Hau Lau, city walls, and eight gates of the Citadel built under the Nguyen Dynasty.

 See Hanoi Flag Tower

-Built in the 19th century, Hanoi Flag Tower is not only one of the oldest historical relics but also a tourist attraction not to be missed to discover Ha Noi’s history.
+Built in the 19th century, Hanoi Flag Tower is one of the oldest historical relics and a great spot not to be missed to discover Ha Noi’s history.

 On top of the 33-meter tower, you can see the Vietnamese flag flying in the wind.

-Following the steps leading to the top of the flagpole, visitors can take a look at the tanks and helicopters of the Le-nin Park and Military Museum.
+Following the steps leading to the top of the flagpole, visitors can look at the tanks and helicopters of the Le-nin Park and Military Museum.

 How to get there?

-If you’re around the Citadel, you can get there easily on foot.
+If you’re around the Citadel, you can get there quickly on foot.